BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

-But the deal to buy Rabobank's BGZ BGZ.WA unit, Poland's No.11 bank in terms of assets, needs approval from Poland's banking regulator KNF, which has previously signaled it is skeptical about further consolidation in the sector.
+But the deal to buy Rabobank's BGZ BGZ.WA unit, Poland's No.11 bank in terms of assets, needs approval from Poland's banking regulator KNF, which has previously signalled it is sceptical about further consolidation in the sector.

 KNF said on Thursday it would look into why Rabobank was selling its Polish unit.
 "We will be verifying the reasons why Rabobank decided to change its strategy for its presence on the Polish market," it said in a statement.